Mission, Goals and Objectives

 The School of Library and Information Studies prepares students for professional and leadership roles in library and information services who:

 - Cultivate professional competencies that reflect an appropriate balance between theory and practice.

 - Develop and advocate for exceptional services within diverse communities.

 - Use technological advances to meet the changing information needs of a knowledge society.

-library and information services.
+- Contribute to library and information services.

 - Understand the dynamic role of librarianship as a profession and the changing roles of libraries as agencies.